writingteacher/who-working/docs/index.md

 READ (GET)

 * Get all workers
-* Get users by ID
-* Get users by Email
+* Get worker by availability
-* Get users by first name
+* Get worker by property

 CREATE (POST)